chrmorandi/yiipass/README.md

 Known issues
 -----------------------

 YiiPass is still in development.
-Please mention the following issues.
+Please mind the following issues.
 Help would be appreciated.
 Please consider the issues management functionality here on GitHub.
-* The passwords are saved plain in the database.
-For higher security, there should be implemented encryption.
-There's already a concept (also as graphic).
-Please ask me (jepster) if you want to learn more.
+Please ask me (jepster) if you want to learn more about the development.
 * Users grid table cannot be sized to mobile size in web frontend.
-* Last access is not beeing updated.
+* Last access field in account credential is not beeing updated.
 * Copy username and password buttons to clipboard are only working if the browser has flash.
 There's also a concept for handy copy-function in web browsers without flash.
 * If you edit an user account, the user password needs to be inserted.